vdods/sept-rs/sept/doc/to-dos.md

         [3].0.name[10..20] // take 3rd element of array, take 0th tuple element, take `name` attribute, take slice `10..20`.
         [{3, 8, 10..12}] // take elements 3, 8, and slice `10..20`

+    The syntax with `.` delimiting tokens is just a placeholder.
+Whatever the coordinate is should not primarily be the syntax itself, and shouldn't be limited by its textual rendering.
+The most appropriate data type for a coordinate is a TupleTerm, since it can (and is expected to) store inhomogeneously typed data.
+Examples from above:

+        (3, 0, "name")
+        ("x",)
+        ("x", "real")
+        (3, 0, "name", Slice(10, 20))
+        (Set { 3, 8, Slice(10, 20)},) // Here, Set is a yet-uncreated type

+    Regarding

 ## Low-Level To-dos